History of WCIR, Beckley, West Virginia

 In 1973 WCIR-FM began broadcasting in stereo.

 In 1976 Waldron Broadcasting Inc. sold WCIR to Southern-Carper Broadcasting Inc., headed by Ira Southern and Grady Carper, both of Princeton, for $450,000.
-That same year, the new owners changed the format of WCIR-FM from an beautiful music format to rock.
+That same year, the new owners changed the format of WCIR-FM from a beautiful music format to rock.
 The format was simulcast on AM and FM.
-The orgininal staff was Shane Randall (Southern) in the morning (6-10), Dan Robins middays (10-3), Bob Cannon afternoons (3-7), Jack Daniels evenings (7-12), and Jaque Bailey overnights (12-6).
+The original staff was Shane Randall (Southern) in the morning (6-10), Dan Robins middays (10-3), Bob Cannon afternoons (3-7), Jack Daniels evenings (7-12), and Jaque Bailey overnights (12-6).

 In 1985 the FM transmitter site was changed from Crab Orchard to Paint Mountain, near Kingston on the Raleigh-Fayette county line.
 This move increased the coverage area of the station.